 - To plan and improve the services we offer

-To help control local outbreaks of coronavirus infection - To ensure that individuals that have tested positive for COVID 19 are contacted to provide them with advice and to gather intelligence on others with whom they may have been in contact in order to help stop the spread of the virus, your contact information may be shared between Surrey County Council and the national Contact Tracing Service commissioned by Department of Health and Social Care (DHSC) more information about this sharing of your data can be found on the privacy notice section of the DHSC website.
+- To help control local outbreaks of coronavirus infection - To ensure that individuals that have tested positive for COVID 19 are contacted to provide them with advice and to gather intelligence on others with whom they may have been in contact in order to help stop the spread of the virus, your contact information may be shared between Surrey County Council and the national Contact Tracing Service commissioned by Department of Health and Social Care (DHSC).

 - Health service providers including NHS Agencies (GPs, Hospitals, Ambulance, Health Visitor, Mental Health Services)

 - Care providers, e.g. day care, domiciliary, residential

 - Government Agencies (e.g. Department of Health, Department of Work and Pensions)

 - Support groups for people with disabilities

 - Surrey Heath Prepared

 - Local Charities

 - Landlords where households have been placed in emergency accommodation